-You are going to use concrete wire mesh to construct this cage.
+You are going to use concrete wire mesh to construct this tomato cage.
 As she plants her tomato seedlings, she inserts t-posts at the end of each bed.

 After inserting the t-posts, she slips wire cages made of concrete mesh over her baby seedlings.
 Then she runs a PVC pipe through the homemade wire cages.